DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 - The new "Amend" upgrade improves either your primary or secondary spell in some way with a new unique effect.
 - So, this upgrade actually makes you stronger as you play the game.

+### Upgrade Animation Implemented
+- A placeholder animation plays when

 ## Passive Spell Pickup

-- The passive spell pickup now has a new look.
+- The passive spell pickup now has a new look (still WIP)
-- It is a floating piece of paper
+- It is a floating piece of paper with some magical runes floating around it
+- This way, it's a little more obvious that this is a passive spell pickup, rather than some abstract thing.

 # Goals for v0.10.0: